Printing Costs: How To Accurately Calculate Your Printing Cost Per Page

 A ream (500 sheets) of 20lb-stock printer paper costs an average of $5.
 This factors out to a cost of 1-cent per sheet.

 You can bring the cost down by buying in bulk, but don’t try to save a buck by purchasing a lower grade of paper.
-Paper with a low printing papers price can deliver cheap results.
+Cheap paper is likely to deliver cheap results.
 Remember the puddle and the big truck!

 How To Calculate Printing Cost Per Page